Brake-by-wire: EBS

 Brake-by-wire exists on heavy duty commercial vehicles under the name Electronic Braking System (EBS).
 This system provides electronic activation of all braking system components including retarder and engine brake.
 EBS also supports trailers and communicates between the towing vehicle and trailer using the ISO 11992 protocol.
 The communication between trailer and towing vehicle shall be done through a specific connector dedicated to ABS/EBS following either ISO 7638-1 for 24 V systems or ISO 7638-2 for 12 V systems.

 EBS still relies on compressed air for braking and is only controlling the air through valves which means that it is not depending on higher voltages used by the electromechanical or electrohydraulical brake systems where electric power also is used to apply the brake pressure.

 EBS enhances the precision of the braking over conventional braking, which shortens the braking distance.
 The fall back of an EBS system in case of failure is to use the ordinary air brake control pressure, so even in the event of a failure of the electronics the vehicle shall be able to make a safe stop.

-Electromechanical Braking System architecture
+Electro-mechanical brakes

 General architecture of an electromechanical braking (EMB) system in a drive-by-wire car is shown in Fig. 1.
 The system mainly comprises five types of elements: